rivie13/CyberCrawler_basic_tower_defense_demo/TD_PARENT_INTEGRATION_PLAN.md

 - **Interface architecture is solid** - Just extend it
 - **Testing framework is comprehensive** - Build on it
 - **Signal architecture works well** - Enhance it
+- **Click mode system is perfect** - Add terminal restrictions on top
+- **Attack mode is critical** - Always available for player engagement
+- **Packet release is main terminal feature** - Full access with release capability

 ---

 **REVISED CONCLUSION: The tower defense system needs minimal changes for parent integration.
 The current architecture is excellent and should be enhanced, not replaced with wrapper patterns.
-This simpler approach will be more maintainable, follow Godot best practices, and preserve the comprehensive testing already in place.**
+The terminal mode system will provide the stealth-action integration while maintaining the excellent existing click mode system.
+Attack mode must always be available for player engagement, and the main terminal must provide full access with packet release capability.**